avin/fake-api-middleware/README.md

 import type { ResponseFunctionParams } from 'fake-api-middleware';

 export default {
-  // The response can be like a normal JS object which will be returned as JSON with status 200 'POST /test': {
+  // The response can be in the form of a normal JavaScript object, which will be returned as JSON with a status code of 200 'POST /test': {
     foo: 'bar'
   },